Unlimited searches

 Use Social Listening to monitor how people talk about your brand or keywords across social media.
 Gain valuable insights with this free monitoring tool.

-Start Social Listening →10.
+Start Social Listening →11.
 Frequently Asked Questions

 Yes — Users Search is completely free.
 You can look up publicly available social media profiles, usernames, and related accounts without registration or payment.
 No login is required.

 You can use advanced search operators to improve accuracy, including exact phrase search, excluding terms with a minus sign, and using the OR operator to find one of multiple variations.
 These operators help narrow results and locate the correct profiles.
+For more details see Manual Search Guide: Essential Google Search Operators for OSINT.

 Enter a person’s name, username, or keyword in the search bar.
 Users Search shows publicly available social media profiles and related mentions from multiple networks in a single interface.
 You can filter results by network, relevance, or date to find the most relevant profiles.